mattduff36/digidocs/README.md

    - Mark daily checks (✓/X/0)
    - Add photos for defects
    - Submit
+4. **Documents**:
+   - View assigned safety documents
+   - Read and sign when required

 ### For Managers

 1. View all submitted timesheets and inspections
 2. Review and approve/reject forms
 3. Add comments for rejected forms
+4. Upload and assign documents to employees
-4. Generate reports for date ranges
+5. Generate reports for date ranges

 ### For Admins